Keith Taylor (safety)

-Keith Gerard Taylor (born December 21, 1964) is an American former professional football safety in the National Football League (NFL) for the Indianapolis Colts, the New Orleans Saints, and the Washington Redskins.
-He played college football at the University of Illinois and was selected in the fifth round of the 1988 NFL draft.
+Keith Gerard Taylor (born December 21, 1964) is an American former professional football player who was a safety in the National Football League (NFL) for the Indianapolis Colts, the New Orleans Saints, and the Washington Redskins.
+He played college football for the Illinois Fighting Illini and was selected in the fifth round of the 1988 NFL draft.
 Taylor played high school football at Pennsauken High School in New Jersey and is the younger brother of John Taylor who also played in the NFL as a wide receiver for the San Francisco 49ers.